 “Evan Koslow kept me informed step by step, gave me great advice, was extremely fare, highly knowledgeable, and very, very fare on his price for his outstanding legal advice and service.
 I have been so impressed with Evan Koslow that not only do I claim him as my lawyer for any future needs, but as a friend and a true professional of his career field.”

-If you are prohibited from seeing a minor child that you have a relationship with (grandchild, nephew, niece, godchild, or this situation), there are three ways you can seek a court intervention:
+If you are prohibited from seeing a minor child that you have a relationship with (grandchild, nephew, niece, godchild), there are three ways you can seek a court intervention: Guardianship, custody, and visitation

 Guardianship is a type of custody.
 Often, a third party just needs to obtain guardianship for health and/or educational purposes.
 This is less intrusive than custody.

 For example, guardianship is necessary in order to obtain medical treatment for a child.
 A medical provider may make exceptions in emergencies or for particular clients, but generally medical treatment will require a child’s parent or court appointed guardian to sign.
 Often, a third party will need to bring a parent to the doctor’s office to obtain treatment for the child if guardianship has not been granted.